 This is an analysis of the ranking of wine sites.

-Two websites clearly stand out as the biggest wine hubs: the Wine Spectator and the Wine lovers page.
+3 websites clearly stand out as the biggest information hubs: the Wine Spectator, the Wine lovers page and Robert Parker’s forum.
 This in part is explained by their quality.
 It is also explained by the long time they have been known by wine enthusiasts.

 Having an off-line reputation clearly helps.
-This is illustrated by the presence in the top five of the Wine Spectator, the New York Times and Robert Parker.
+This is easiest for the paper media — as illustrated by the presence in the Top 10 of the Wine Spectator, Decanter, Jancis Robinson and Robert Parker.

 In the last few years the wine web offer has immensely diversified.
 There now are many quality wine critics who blog on line.
-The list attempts to highlight writers that you should discover.
-Only the better 40% of the websites are shown.
+The Top 100 attempts to highlight writers that you should discover.
+Only the “better” 20% of the websites are shown.
+Well, “better” here is not an opinion but an evaluation of which sites are more popular.

 What other trends can you see from the rankings?